Infrastructure-AsCode/aks-101/labs/lab-07/readme.md

 kubectl apply -f .\lab-07-almost-healthy.yaml pod/lab-07-almost-healthy created
 ```

+Observe pod behavior at the monitoring window with `kubectl get po -w` command.

 The `kubelet` starts performing health checks 3 seconds after the container starts.
 So the first couple of health checks will succeed.
 But after 10 seconds, the health checks will fail, and the kubelet will kill and restart the container.
 After several attempts, pod will go into `CrashLoopBackOff` state.